Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

-\--So those are three important lessons any speaker can learn from President Macron’s exchange yesterday.
+So those are three important lessons any speaker can learn from President Macron’s exchange yesterday.
 Here are two more speaking tips, which Macron can still improve on, and which we can all benefit from employing more.

 **4. Short answers are best**